Gl0dny/hexapod/README.md

 The constructed walking robot carries out an electrically driven, statically stable gait, which is remotely controlled by the user from a host computer.
 The motion can be executed along the axis of the crab - it is possible to change the direction vector of the of movement at any time.

 Implemented control system allows elimination of interference arising in response to the environment, resulting in the preservation of permissible deviations of the actual trajectory.
 The implementation of gait generator is based on geometric relationships present in the machine's design and the module performs inverse kinematics calculations.
 The motion algorithm is designed to the extent to which the machine can efficiently move on a flat surface.

-The developed prototype has a wide scope of possible improvements in the future due to its high modularity:
-- Inertial navigation system - maintaining spatial orientation, determining position and velocity by measuring accelerations and angular - Adaptation and maneuverability in varied (uneven) terrain
-- Autonomy of overcoming obstacles
-- Voice control of the walking robot
-- Data acquisition in a time-series database
-- Graphical user interface
-- Software implementation using the Robot Operating System framework

 Below - hexapod with the diploma :D